RiverCity Motorway: Collapse

 Due to much lower than forecasted patronage of the tunnel it has been unable to generate enough revenue.
 Debts still owed by Rivercity Motorway totalled A$1.3 billion.
 The company was placed into receivership in early 2011.
-The Rivercity Motorways Group was listed on the Australian Stock Exchange in June 2006.
+The Rivercity Motorways Group was listed on the Australian Securities Exchange in June 2006.
 Shares in the company went into a trading halt on 24 February 2011. and the company was delisted in December 2015.

 The collapse of this toll road operator follows similar failures for Sydney's Lane Cove Tunnel and the Cross City Tunnel.

-In December 2013, Queensland Motorways, operator of the Gateway and Logan motorways, acquired and took over the tolling and operation of CLEM7.
+In December 2013, Queensland Motorways, operator of the Gateway Motorway and Logan Motorway, acquired and took over the tolling and operation of CLEM7.

 Lawsuit

 Investors of RiverCity Motorway Group sounded out the possibility of legal action against the troubled operators of Brisbane's first major tunnel project in late 2010.

-The forecasts for traffic modelling in the tunnel were conducted by AECOM.
+The forecasts for traffic modelling in the tunnel were conducted by Aecom.
 The class action lawsuit alleges that AECOM did not properly disclose various sets of figures related to traffic forecasts.